Vouni

 Vouni (Βουνί, Vuni) is a small village in Limassol District, Cyprus, located 7 km north of Agios Therapon.
 The name of the village is derived from its location, in which Vouni means "low mountain" in Greek.

 History

 The earliest recording of Vouni dates back to the Middle Ages, such that it appears in Venetian maps under the name "Voni".

 According to local tradition there used to be four settlements in the area of the present village, which were built on low mountains; three of which were known as Pera Vounin (Πέρα Βουνίν), Velonaka (Βελόνακα) and Ais Mamas (Άης Μάμας), which were desolated as a result of the plague which struck Cyprus in 1692.
 The fourth settlement, Vouni, was salvaged and protected by Agios Ioannis Prodromos, to whom the main church of the village is dedicated.
 Residents of the three settlements that withstood the plague moved to Vouni.

+Excavations

+The Swedish Cyprus Expedition excavated Vouni during the spring 1928–autumn 1929.
+The site is well situated close to the sea, and with good communication to Marion and Limnitis for example.
+The ancient road from Soli to Mersinaki and Vouni can easily be traced.
+The hill was protected by defensive walls with several towers.
+On the top of the hill there is a temple dedicated to Athena.
+The Swedish Cyprus Expedition dismissed the theory that Vouni was the ancient Aipeia, the predecessor of Soloi/Soli, since the site did not reveal any earlier finds than the 5th century B.C.
+Therefore, the ancient name for the place now called Vouni is not known.

+On the terrace below the temple, there is a palace surrounded by various minor sanctuaries.
+It does not seem like the palace was separated from the temple by a wall or any other construction.
+Below the palace, they found a strip-shaped necropolis with a few rock tombs.
+Most of these tombs were open and reminiscent of caves.
+Below the necropolis they found a rampart where houses similar to the palace were found.
+The people moved between the houses, the necropolis, and sanctuaries with the help of roads and stairs cut into the rock.